Find out why it's important to pay close attention to your child's vaccination schedule.

 WHEN YOU WANT PAIN RELIEF FOR YOUR LITTLE ONE

-There is a chance that vaccinations may cause mild discomfort and pain.
-The Canadian Pediatric Society recommends giving infants acetaminophen, such as Infants’ TYLENOL® Concentrated Drops, for infants under 23 months of age, or Children’s TYLENOL® Suspension Liquid for children over two years of age at the time of vaccination and again four hours later.
-This treatment reduces the incidence of needle pain, high fever and crying.
+There is a chance that vaccinations may cause mild pain and redness – sometimes with a bit of swelling at the site of injection.
+If necessary to help ease the pain, the Canadian Pediatric Society recommends giving infants acetaminophen, such as Infants’ TYLENOL® Concentrated Drops, for infants under 23 months of age, or Children’s TYLENOL® Suspension Liquid, for children over two years of age.
+Wait at least 6 hours after vaccination before giving it to your child, since it could impact how well the vaccine works.